-- The SNAP benefit does not cover the cost of a low-income meal in 99 percent of US continental counties and DC.
+- The maximum SNAP benefit did not cover the cost of a low-income meal in 96 percent of US counties.

-- The 20 counties with the largest gap between average low-income meal cost and SNAP benefit in 2015 include high-cost urban areas—such as New York, San Francisco, and Alexandria, VA—as well as smaller rural counties, including some with significant tourism sites—such as Blaine County, ID; El Dorado County, CA; and Leelanau County, MI.
-In these 20 counties, average low-income meal costs range from $3.13 to $4.39—68 to 136 percent higher than the SNAP per meal benefit.
+- The 20 counties with the largest gap between maximum SNAP benefits and the average cost of a low-income meal include high-cost urban areas, such as New York and San Francisco, as well as smaller rural counties with resort towns, such as Blaine County, ID; El Dorado County, CA; and Leelanau County, MI.
+In these 20 counties, average low-income meal costs range from $3.23 to $6.16, or 64 to 213 percent higher than the SNAP benefit per meal.

-- Nationally, the maximum SNAP benefit falls short of meeting monthly low-income meal costs by $46.50 per person.
-Among the 10 percent of counties with the highest average meal costs, the monthly shortfall is $82.04 per person.
+- Nationally, the maximum SNAP benefit fell short of meeting monthly low-income meal costs by $39.99 per person.
+Among the 10 percent of counties with the highest average meal costs, the monthly shortfall is $69.75 per person.

 How do we estimate the SNAP benefit per meal?

-Because we are interested in how well the maximum benefit can help people meet the actual cost of a low-income meal in their community, we take an average of the maximum benefit each household size can receive, adjusted for the proportion of each household size among those enrolled in SNAP in 2015.
-We then divide the monthly benefit by the typical number of meals we assume people consume each month (3 meals a day x 31 days, or 93 meals).
+Because we are interested in how well the maximum benefit can help people meet the actual cost of a low-income meal in their community, we take an average of the maximum benefit each household size can receive and adjust it for the share of each household size among those enrolled in SNAP in 2020.
+We then divide the monthly benefit by the typical number of meals we assume people consume each month (3 meals a day × 31 days, or 93 meals).

 How do we calculate average cost of a meal?

-We use the Current Population Survey, which asks people to estimate the amount they spend on food each week.
-We have chosen to restrict the responses we use to people in households with incomes at or below 130 percent of the federal poverty level, which is roughly equivalent to the SNAP eligibility threshold for gross income before deductions.
+We use the Current Population Survey, which asks people to report the amount they usually spend on food each week.
+We have restricted the responses we use to those from households with incomes at or below 130 percent of the federal poverty level, which is roughly equivalent to the SNAP eligibility threshold for gross income before deductions.

-We have also chosen to use only responses from people who are “food secure” based on their answers to certain questions in the Current Population Survey.
-Our reasoning is that “food insecure” families are likely underspending on food because of limited resources.
-We divide weekly food expenditures for respondents by the typical number of meals we expect people consume in a week.
+We also chose to use only responses from people who are food secure.
+Food-insecure families are likely underspending on food because of limited resources.
+We divide weekly food expenditures for respondents by the typical number of meals people consume in a week.
 When calculating a national average meal cost across counties, we weight the county meal costs by the estimated number of SNAP participants in each county.
-On average, the national cost of a meal for households meeting our criteria is $2.36 in 2015.
+On average, the national cost of a meal for households meeting our criteria was $2.41 in 2020.

 How do we adjust the average meal cost for food prices by county?

-We adjust the national per meal cost for the relative prices paid for the Thrifty Food Plan market basket in each county in the US (excluding Alaska and Hawaii).
-The Thrifty Food Plan is a “minimal-cost” nutritionally adequate food plan developed by US Department of Agriculture that is used to determine monthly SNAP benefit allotments.
+We adjust the national cost per meal for the relative prices paid for the Thrifty Food Plan market basket in each county in the US (Alaska and Hawaii were added in the 2021 update).
+The Thrifty Food Plan is a “minimal-cost” nutritionally adequate food plan developed by US Department of Agriculture to determine monthly SNAP benefit allotments.

-This project is funded by the Robert Wood Johnson Foundation, with additional support from the Annie E. Casey Foundation.
+This project, which is part of the Urban Institute’s From Safety Net to Solid Ground initiative, is funded by the Robert Wood Johnson Foundation.
 We are grateful to them and to all our funders, who make it possible for Urban to advance its mission.
-The views expressed are those of the authors and should not be attributed to the Robert Wood Johnson Foundation, the Annie E. Casey Foundation, or the Urban Institute, its trustees, or its funders.
+The views expressed are those of the authors and should not be attributed to the Robert Wood Johnson Foundation or to the Urban Institute, its trustees, or its funders.
 Funders do not determine research findings or the insights and recommendations of Urban experts.